 There are lots of other streaming services that allow password sharing across households.

 Is Netflix blazing a trail for other streaming services to implement similar rules?
 No telling, but for now, there are lots of streaming services that make it easy to share subscriptions.
-We’ll tell you how to split your Amazon Prime Video, Spotify, Disney Plus, Max (formerly known as HBO Max), Apple Music, Hulu, and more accounts between households.
+We’ll tell you how to split your Amazon Prime Video, Spotify, Max (formerly known as HBO Max), Apple Music, Hulu, and more accounts between households.

 Don’t hold your breath for any big Netflix discounts.